linkedin/venice/docs/dev_guide/code_coverage_guide.md

 ### Description
 This will check the overall code coverage at the commit-level.
-DiffCoverage, which is an extension of Jacoco, gathers the diff files by comparing the local branch and remote upstream main branch, and leverage the Jacoco report, to re-generate a new report only for these newly added lines/files.
-Similarly, it performs the coverage verification and fail the build if the coverage is below the threshold.
+DiffCoverage, which is an extension of Jacoco, gathers the diff files by comparing the local branch and remote upstream main branch, and leverages the Jacoco report, to re-generate a new report only for these newly added lines/files.
+Similarly, it performs the coverage verification and fails the build if the coverage is below the threshold.
 The threshold is defined at 60% for branch coverage.

 ### Example commands